varsha-pai/Maximize/README.md

 # Maximize: AI-Powered Personal Productivity Automation System

-Maximize (or LifeOS) is a personal productivity dashboard and AI coaching system.
+Maximize is a personal productivity dashboard and AI coaching system.
 It allows you to track daily activities, habits, tasks, mood, sleep, and focus sessions.
 It compiles these metrics to calculate a dynamic **AI Productivity Score** and generates automated advice via local/cloud LLMs and n8n workflows.

 ## Features